kunalsuri/AI-Fication-Hub/README.md

 <br>

-## 🔗 The ecosystem, connected but independent
+## 🔗 The Ecosystem, Connected but Independent

 ```mermaid
 flowchart TB